 Your partner will notice the changes in both your appearance and the self-confidence you’ve gained.
 Improving your appearance is one the most decisive ways on how to get romance back in your relationship.

 Experts say that the kiss creates sexual energy through the release of powerful endorphins produced by the exchange of saliva, and that the act of kissing alone promotes fondness, admiration, and fosters the creation of a special bond, or feelings of connectedness.
 Kiss often, and take your time doing it.

-The five strategies above are merely starting points; but each of these aims at repairing passion, intimacy, and romance.
+These six strategies above are merely starting points; but each of these aims at repairing passion, intimacy, and romance in marriage.
 They say getting started is the hardest part.
 Commit to the process, and the rest should fall into place.

 Take the Marriage Assessment Quiz

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.